Galois representations over convergent de Rham period ring: Axioms TS-2/3/4 and locally analytic decompletion

-\item The set-up in \cite[Def 2.2.1]{RC26} also only treats the ``$\Gamma$-action" part, with (CST1)(2), (CST2) and (CST1)(4) there roughly corresponding to our TS2--4.
-Note however, the ring $A$ used in \cite[Def 2.2.1]{RC26} is defined over a perfectoid algebra, making the theory not directly applicable in our set-up.
+\item The set-up in \cite[Def 2.2.1]{RC26} also only treats the ``$\Gamma$-action" part, with (CST1)(2), (CST2) and (CST1)(4) there roughly corresponding to our TS 2/3/4.
+Note however, the ring $A$ used in \cite[Def 2.2.1]{RC26} is defined over a perfectoid algebra, making the theory not directly applicable in our set-up (although, clearly many of the (familiar) axiomatic argument there works verbatim in our set-up too).

 \item Another interesting set-up can be found in \cite[Def.
 A.1.6]{DLLZ}.
 A benefit with the set-up in \cite{DLLZ} is that (TS-2) is not needed there; in addition, the normalized trace in \cite{DLLZ} (equivalently, the splitting $A_m \to \hat{A}_\infty$) does not assume $\Gamma$-equivariance although it holds in all examples.
 However, relations with locally analytic vectors are missing from the set-up in \cite{DLLZ}, and this is the main reason we decide to follow more closely with the set-up in \cite{Por24}.
 Nonetheless, we incorporated several ideas from \cite{DLLZ} to the presentation of our Axiom \ref{axiom_TS234}: \begin{enumerate} \item Similar to \cite[Def.
 A.1.6]{DLLZ}, we do not \emph{fix} a valuation on the topological ring $\hat{A}_\infty$ to start with; this hints that one is free is making use of different (equivalent) valuations (already noted in \cite[Rem A.1.7(1)]{DLLZ}: this is the case in our application, as the $v_K^\rr$-valuations from Construction \ref{cons:vkrr_val} is the ``correct" valuation to use (when $K/F$ is ramified).